This function generates a gamut:

 an ordered range of notes used in music.

-It is used to generate factor()
+It is used to generate factor() levels for pitch functions.

-The output format of the gamut is controlled by the deparser
+The output format of the gamut is controlled by the deparser argument (a function) and any deparseArgs

-that are passed to it, defaulting to kern()
+that are passed to it, defaulting to kern().

 Usage